Admittance to the degree course in Medicine and Surgery is subject to selection through Humanitas University admissions test

 Within the Selexi portal, you will be asked to enter your country of residence, in order to choose the exam time and the location.

-The test application is finalised only after the payment of the test fee of €165, that can be performed by credit card.
+The test application is finalised only after the payment of the test fee of €165, which can be performed by credit card.

 The test fee shall in no case be reimbursed.
 Please note that the payment of the Admissions Test fee alone does not mean the application has been completed.